BIW says it will stay open despite plea from 72 lawmakers

 “We have and will continue to provide our employees with choices to do what is best for their individual circumstances, while working to preserve the health and economic security of our workforce and communities by continuing operations in the safest manner possible,” wrote Lesko.

-Legislators acknowledged steps the shipyard has taken to protect workers, such as requiring workers to wear face masks, suspending the use of private vans for commuting, and frequently sanitizing workspaces, but stated additional measures must be taken to protect public health.
+Legislators acknowledged steps the shipyard has taken to protect workers, such as requiring workers to wear face masks, suspending the use of private vans for commuting and sanitizing workspaces, but stated additional measures must be taken to protect public health.

 “Individual employees report a close proximity of desks and other workspaces, not allowing for six-foot physical distancing,” legislators wrote.
 “Would BIW object to unannounced inspections of workspaces by state, local or federal health or safety officials to verify compliance with these or other health and safety imperatives?”